-Award winning Woodclose Park is well laid out in an area of outstanding natural beauty just ten minutes from the historic market town of Kirkby Lonsdale in the Yorkshire Dales National Park and just a short drive to the UNESCO World Heritage Site, The Lake District National Park.
+Award winning Woodclose Park is well laid out in an area of natural beauty just ten minutes from the historic market town of Kirkby Lonsdale in the Yorkshire Dales National Park and just a short drive to the UNESCO World Heritage Site, The Lake District National Park.
 Woodclose Park is set within nine acres, the outlying fields provide habitats for a rich variety of animals, birds, flora and fauna.
-This is a tranquil area providing a very special location for dog friendly holidays with a number of serviced hard-standing touring pitches, a variety of Glamping Pods and a self catering holiday flat .
+This is a tranquil area providing a very special location for dog friendly holidays with a number of serviced hard-standing touring pitches, a variety of Glamping Pods and a self-catering holiday flat.
 Woodclose Park also has an exclusive Holiday Home and lodge development if you wish to stay a little longer.
-Walking, Cycling, Golf and Fishing on the doorstep and a just a short walk to award winning restaurants, pubs and tea rooms in Kirkby Lonsdale.
+Walking, cycling, golf and fishing are on the doorstep and just a short walk to award winning restaurants, pubs and tea rooms in Kirkby Lonsdale.

 Woodclose Park is a quiet and serene place, set within a slight hollow leading down to the spectacular Devil’s Bridge and the picturesque market town of Kirkby Lonsdale.
 The town is steeped in history with a 13th century charter for fairs, a school dating back to Elizabeth I and it even warrants a mention in the Doomsday Book of 1086.